 When it comes time to helping someone who has been diagnosed with hypertension, there essentially two categories, one can “fall into.”
 Some will have their hypertension under control and well managed, and there will be those who don’t!

 Have their blood pressure levels under control, what you’ll typically find is that most life insurance companies will be willing to consider someone like this “potentially” eligible for a Preferred rate provide that they would be able to meet all the remaining requirement for such a rate.

-In order for an individual to qualify for a preferred plus rate class with most life insurance companies, they’ll need to have their blood pressure fall under 140/90 and not be on any prescription blood pressure medications.
+For an individual to qualify for a preferred plus rate class with most life insurance companies, they’ll need to have their blood pressure fall under 140/90 and not be on any prescription blood pressure medications.

-Basically, these are individuals who haven’t been diagnosed with high blood pressure and are probably maintaining a healthy balance of diet and exercise to maintain healthy blood pressure values.
+These are individuals who haven’t been diagnosed with high blood pressure and are probably maintaining a healthy balance of diet and exercise to maintain healthy blood pressure values.
 Good for them!